-I was already an internet freak, where I got the bulk of my news and info from online as opposed to TV or cable.
+I was already a complete internet junkie, meaning that I got the bulk of my news and info from online sources as opposed to TV or cable.
 All I was thinking that some drunk, suicidal or incompetent pilot of a small commuter plane or even a little rinky-dink Cessna didn’t know what he was doing and slammed it into the side of a building.
 I typed in cnn.com to see if I could get the details.

-Then it dawned on me.
-I worked for a satellite company!
-Skywalker Communications was a distributor of DirecTV (and later DISH Network), so I hightailed it to the back (my cubicle area was located towards the front of the building) where there was a wall of TVs tuned to various channels.
+Then it dawned on me – I worked for a satellite company!
+Skywalker Communications was a distributor of DirecTV (and later DISH Network) products, so I hightailed it to the back of the building (my cubicle area was located towards the front) where there was a wall of TVs tuned to various channels.

-I got back there and a small crowd was glued to the video images of one of the twin towers billowing smoke.
+I got back there and a small crowd of employees was glued to the video images of one of the twin towers billowing smoke.
 “Incredible,” I thought to myself, “the plane must have been HUGE to produce that kind of damage!”
-With the bank of TVs tuned to CNN, Fox News and MSNBC, I noticed something moving in the sky on one of the screens – a second plane ramming into the other tower.
+With the bank of TV monitors tuned to CNN, Fox News and MSNBC, I noticed something moving in the sky on one of the screens – a second plane ramming into the other tower.

 A chill ran down my spine followed by the rest of my body going numb.
 I knew this was more than just a mere accident.
 Of course, by then it was becoming more and more clear that these were the acts of terrorists.
 The subsequent images of the Pentagon attack, the hijacking of United Flight 93 and the address to the nation by President Bush only confirmed that suspicion.

-There at Skywalker Communications many of us were transfixed upon the bank of TVs watching the twin towers fall, hearing updates on the attacks along with false alarms (there was one report on the State Dept building having a bomb scare).
+There at Skywalker Communications, many of us were transfixed upon the TVs, witnessing the twin towers fall and hearing updates on the attacks along with false alarms (one news report had the State Department Building being evacuated because of a bomb scare).
 There was this sense of the whole world turning upside-down.
 I know this was a day that changed everything.

 I don’t remember what time I sauntered back to my desk.
-I tried accessing news websites for updates but minimal luck.
-My boss had turned on an old-fashioned AM/FM radio tuned to KMOX here in St. Louis to get whatever scraps of information were able to get confirmed as factual.
+I tried accessing news websites for updates, but had minimal luck.
+My boss had turned on an old-fashioned AM/FM radio tuned to KMOX St. Louis to get whatever bits of information we were able to get confirmed as factual.

-It was probably after lunch that in my state of confusion (let’s face it – everyone felt this way) that I know deep down what really mattered, and that was my loved ones.
-My boys Cory and Kevin were 2 years and 11 months old and were at the babysitters when me and my then-wife Kathy were at our separate jobs.
-Kathy had come off her second suicide attempt in two years and I had nearly divorced her in early 2001 (I finally did in November 2010).
+Probably after lunchtime, that in my state of confusion (let’s face it – everyone felt this way), I knew deep down what really mattered, and that was my loved ones.
+My boys Cory and Kevin were 2 years and 11 months old respectively, and were at the babysitters when me and my then-wife Kathy were at our separate jobs.
+Kathy had come off her second suicide attempt in two years, and I had nearly divorced her in early 2001 (I finally did in November 2010).
 At this time we were still in a period of semi-reconciliation and my feelings for her were mixed.

 But it was my sons who longed for.
 My heart was crying out to love them in this vulnerable state we now found ourselves on September 11, 2001.
 I called the babysitter to see how they were doing.
 The sitter answered that Cory and Kevin were doing well and that every parent was calling in (she watched several children in her home) just like I had done.
 This momentarily sated me but I still could not wait to get home to see them.